College Success Foundation: History

 The foundation was formed in 2000 as the Washington Education Foundation by two former members of the state's Higher Education Coordinating Board, Bob Craves and Ann Ramsay-Jenkins, under the terms of the Washington State 2020 Commission on the Future of Post-Secondary Education created by Gov. Gary Locke.
+Initial funding for the foundation came from the Gates Foundation.

 In 2006, College Success Foundation-District of Columbia (CSF-DC) was founded as a subsidiary focusing on the District of Columbia, particularly in Wards 7 and 8.
-In 2007, the organization widened its focus to include college prep and support services for students beginning in middle school, and changed its name to reflect its broader geographic mission.
+In 2007, the organization changed its name and began to include college prep and support services for students beginning in middle school.

 Public School Districts

 CSF advisors work directly in schools with high percentages of low-income students.
 CSF collaborates with school districts to improve high school graduation rates and increase the number of graduates going directly to college.

-CSF works with these public school districts:
+Public school districts that the foundation works with include: